jtarkington77/sealed-box-ai-runbook/docs/models.md

 - Gets a view of:
   - The **prompt** (possibly redacted).
   - The **retrieved context**.
-  - The **worker’s answer** (or a summary of it).
+  - The **worker's answer** (or a summary of it).
 - Tags interactions for:
   - Potential data exfiltration (huge dumps of sensitive data).
   - Dangerous commands / scripts / configs.
-  - Probing / jailbreak / “escape” behavior.
+  - Probing / jailbreak / "escape" behavior.
 - Writes **structured log records** so you can actually query:
-  - “Show me everything tagged high-risk this week.”
+  - "Show me everything tagged high-risk this week."
-  - “Show me all commands that looked destructive.”
+  - "Show me all commands that looked destructive."

 You care about: